h-mdm/hmdm-docker/README.md

 Important: this parameter should be unset after the initial setup, otherwise you may lose the application settings.

+## Configuring Headwind MDM

+The Headwind MDM config file is mapped to `volumes/hmdm-config/ROOT.xml`.

+Restarting the container applies the changes.
+To avoid loss of changes, make sure the `FORCE_RECONFIGURE` flag is not set in the `.env` file (this flag forces the container to reset the XML config file to its default state).

 ## Using custom SSL certificates in Docker Compose

 To use custom SSL certificates